Grade 9

 Travel and Tourism - Grade 11, Open Course (CGG 3O1)

-This course in regional geography explores the travel spots of the world and helps to prepare students for jobs in the travel, recreation and hospitality industries.
+This course in regional geography explores the world's travel spots and helps prepare students for jobs in the travel, recreation, and hospitality industries.

 World History to 1600 - Grade 11, College/University (CHW 3M1)